 “Some things about the incarnate God are different from how humans imagine them: They are unseeable, untouchable, mysterious.
 If He is able to know something without being constrained by space or geography, then that is not the flesh but the spiritual body.
 After Jesus was nailed to the cross and then resurrected, He could pass through the door, but that was the resurrected Jesus.
 Jesus before the resurrection could not have passed through a wall; there is no way.
 He was constrained by space, geography, and time.
 That is the normal aspect of the flesh.”
 “Because the one who is judged is man, man who is of the flesh and has been corrupted, and it is not the spirit of Satan that is judged directly, the work of judgment is not carried out in the spiritual world, but among man.
 No one is more suitable, and qualified, than God in the flesh for the work of judging the corruption of man’s flesh.
 If judgment were carried out directly by the Spirit of God, then it would not be all-embracing.
 Furthermore, such work would be difficult for man to accept, for the Spirit is unable to come face-to-face with man, and because of this, the effects would not be immediate, much less would man be able to behold the unoffendable disposition of God more clearly.
 Satan can only be fully defeated if God in the flesh judges the corruption of mankind. … If this work were done by the Spirit of God, then it would not be victory over Satan.
 The Spirit is inherently more exalted than mortal beings, and the Spirit of God is inherently holy, and triumphant over the flesh.
 If the Spirit did this work directly, He would not be able to judge all of man’s disobedience, and could not reveal all of man’s unrighteousness.
 For the work of judgment is also carried out through man’s conceptions of God, and man has never had any conceptions of the Spirit, and so the Spirit is incapable of better revealing the unrighteousness of man, much less of completely disclosing such unrighteousness.
 The incarnate God is the enemy of all those who do not know Him.
 Through judging man’s conceptions and opposition to Him, He discloses all the disobedience of mankind.
 The effects of His work in the flesh are more apparent than those of the work of the Spirit.
 And so, the judgment of all mankind is not carried out directly by the Spirit, but is the work of the incarnate God.”

-Almighty clearly explains the difference between God’s work in the spiritual body and the work of God incarnate.
-It also completely reveals the meaning of God’s work in His incarnation.
-Despite the fact that the Lord Jesus’ spiritual body can appear to man and come face to face with them, the spiritual body still seems unfathomably mysterious and unapproachable to man.
-He stirs fear and apprehension in their hearts and causes them to keep a respectful distance.
-Because the Lord Jesus’ spiritual body cannot interact normally with man and cannot perform work and speak normally amongst men, He therefore is incapable of saving mankind.
+Almighty God’s word clearly explains the differences between God’s work performed in His spiritual body and as God incarnate.
+It also reveals the meaning of God’s work while in His incarnation.
+Despite the fact that the Lord Jesus’ spiritual body can appear to man and come face to face with them, that same spiritual body still seems unapproachable and mysterious, it stirs fear in man’s hearts to keep them at bay.
+Because the Lord’s spiritual body cannot interact with man normally, and cannot perform His work while living normally amongst men, He thus is incapable of saving all of mankind.
 However, God incarnate is different.
-He can interact with man in a practical and real way.
-He can water and supply man.
-Just as the Lord Jesus, living in the company of men, was able to express the truth to supply man.
-His disciples often sat with Him, listening to His teachings and having heart-to-heart discussions with Him.
+He can interact with mankind in a practical way and He can water and supply man, just as the Lord Jesus could deliver the truth anytime and anywhere while He was still living among men.
+His disciples would always take the time to sit with Him, listen to His teachings and communicate with Him.
 They directly received His watering and shepherding.
-Whatever problems or difficulties they faced, the Lord Jesus helped resolve them.
-Man was endowed with an enormous share of life supply.
-They found God to be amiable and lovely.
-For this reason, they were able to truly love and obey God.
-Only once the incarnation of God comes into the realm of man does mankind have the opportunity to interact with, experience, and know God.
-Only then is man able to see God’s wondrousness and wisdom and practical salvation of humankind with their own eyes.
-This is one aspect of the significance and practical value of the work of God incarnate.
-The spiritual body simply cannot achieve this effect.
+Whatever obstacles they faced, the Lord Jesus would help them find the right solution.
+They were blessed with the rich supply of life.
+They found God to be both pleasant and lovely.
+And thus they could truly love and obey God.
+It’s only when God chooses to become flesh among men that we have a chance to engage with, experience, and know God.
+Only at that point can we see God’s wonder, witness His wisdom and His practical salvation with our own eyes.
+You see, this shows the importance and value of the work of God incarnate.
+And the spiritual body simply cannot achieve this effect.

-Now it has made one fact very clear to us.
-Only by being incarnated as the Son of man and working within normal humanity can God practically judge, conquer, and purify man.
-The Lord Jesus’ spiritual body could not achieve nearly the same effect in His work.
-At first, when God becomes incarnate as the Son of man to do the work of judgment and purification amongst men, mankind will treat God like an ordinary human because they’ve yet to distinguish God’s incarnation for who He really is.
-They will even form notions with regard to God’s word and work; they’ll treat Christ without respect and refuse to obey Him; they’ll speak in falsities to fool Him; they’ll judge and even oppose and condemn Him.
-The arrogance, rebelliousness, and resistance of man will be fully apparent before Christ.
-Just as Almighty God says, “The corrupt disposition and rebellion and resistance of man are exposed when he sees Christ, and the rebellion and resistance exposed on such occasion are more absolute and complete than on any other.
+Only through returning as the Son of man and working within normal humanity will God be able to practically judge, conquer, and purify man.
+If the spiritual body of Lord Jesus came to work, He could not achieve nearly the same result.
+At first, when God becomes the Son of man to begin His judgment and purification of mankind, we humans will treat God as though He was an ordinary human, and that’s because we don’t know the incarnate God.
+We will form notions about God’s word and work; we’ll treat Christ without respect and disobey Him; we’ll speak in falsehoods, pass judgments on His work, and go so far as to condemn Him.
+The arrogance, rebelliousness, and resistance of us humans will make itself fully visible in the presence of Christ.
+It’s just as Almighty God says, “The corrupt disposition and rebellion and resistance of man are exposed when he sees Christ, and the rebellion and resistance exposed on such occasion are more absolute and complete than on any other.
 It is because Christ is the Son of man and possesses normal humanity that man neither honors nor respects Him.
 It is because God lives in the flesh that the rebellion of man is brought to light thoroughly and vividly.
 So I say that the coming of Christ has unearthed all the rebellion of mankind and has thrown the nature of mankind into sharp relief.
-This is called ‘luring a tiger down the mountain’ and ‘luring a wolf out of the cave.’’
-God judges, exposes, prunes and deals with man according to the factual reality of their rebellion and resistance.
-God’s work is truly practical and really reveals men for who they are.
-When faced with such factual evidence, those who are able to accept the truth will be thoroughly convinced and will admit their own rebellion and resistance.
-They will also become aware of the holy, righteous, and unoffendable disposition of God and will be able to accept God’s judgment and chastisement submissively, so that they may be conquered and saved by God’s practical work.
+This is called ‘luring a tiger down the mountain’ and ‘luring a wolf out of the cave.’”
+God judges, exposes, and deals with mankind according to the actual fact of their resistance.
+God’s work is practical and reveals man’s true nature.
+When faced with this evidence, those who can accept the truth will be thoroughly convinced enough to admit their own resistance and that they are rebellious against God.
+Also, they will come to know God’s holy, righteous, and unoffendable disposition, and they will all be able to accept God’s judgment by word submissively, so that they may be conquered and saved by God’s practical work.
 Just as Almighty God says, “The incarnate God is the enemy of all those who do not know Him.
 Through judging man’s conceptions and opposition to Him, He discloses all the disobedience of mankind.
 The effects of His work in the flesh are more apparent than those of the work of the Spirit.
 And so, the judgment of all mankind is not carried out directly by the Spirit, but is the work of the incarnate God.
 God in the flesh can be seen and touched by man, and God in the flesh can completely conquer man.
 In his relationship with God in the flesh, man progresses from opposition to obedience, from persecution to acceptance, from conception to knowledge, and from rejection to love.
 These are the effects of the work of the incarnate God.
 Man is only saved through the acceptance of His judgment, only gradually comes to know Him through the words of His mouth, is conquered by Him during his opposition to Him, and receives the life supply from Him during the acceptance of His chastisement.
 All of this work is the work of God in the flesh, and not the work of God in His identity as the Spirit.”
-So, man will only be thoroughly purified and saved if it is the incarnation of God that does the work of judgment in the last days.
+So mankind will only have themselves thoroughly purified and achieve salvation, if the incarnation of God comes to implement His judgment in the last days.